RandomStudio/vlconductor/README.md

 # VLConductor

+Allowing programmatic NodeJS control of VLC Player for Raspberry Pi, without a GUI or windowing system.

-"VideoLAN Conductor" or just "VLC Conductor".
+The name: "VideoLAN Conductor" or just "VLC Conductor".

+Based on my other library [omxconductor](https://github.com/RandomStudio/omxconductor) which offered similar functionality, but using the somewhat-deprecated `omxplayer`.
+(VLC Player supports hardware-accelerated 4K HEVC playback, for example.)

 ## API